Jolsho/bullet_ledger/libs/bullet_db/README.md

 ## Trie
 */src/trie*

 A verkle tree is a B+ Tree with a branching factor of 256.
 Except the children are "commited" to through a polynomial commitment scheme (KZG).
-We will get into the scheme later, but for now imagine each node in the tree as possesing some function f(x).  f(x) has properties such that when x = 0 to 256 f(x_i) = child_i.
-The evaluation is the child at that indexes hashed polynomial interpreted as a 256bit unsigned integer.
+We will get into the scheme later, but for now imagine each node in the tree as possesing some function f(x).  f(x) has properties such that when x = 0 -> 256, f(x) = child_x.
+The evaluation is the child at x polynomial hashed and interpreted as a 256bit number.
 This is not exactly true, but for now it will suffice.

-Now, since each node holds a single polynomial that evaluates to its children,  if you want to prove a value exists at a specific position within the tree,  you can just transfer over something like the polynomials along the path to the value instead of all 256 children at each level down to the value.
+Now, since each node holds a single polynomial that evaluates to its children,  if you want to prove a value exists at a specific position within the tree,  you can just transfer over something like compressed polynomials along the path to the value instead of all 256 children at each level down to the value.

 This makes the space complexity of an “existence proof” equal to the depth of the tree rather than proportional to the branching factor and depth.
 This is why a branching factor of 256 is chosen: to limit depth and hence the space complexity of an existence proof.